 Day 2 Travel to Rio San Juan|B-D

-Today, you take a ground transfer to San Carlos from Managua.
-Once in San Carlos you are transferred to the harbour to take the public boat to the small riverside town of Sabalos.
-You stay at a nearby jungle lodge, where you will enjoy wildlife.
+This morning you'll travel overland to San Carlos from Managua.
+Once in San Carlos, you'll be transferred to the harbour to take the public boat to the small riverside town of Sabalos, where you'll settle into a comfortable, rustic jungle lodge.

 Managua - San Carlos